chaidhat/elec/README.md

-# electric simulator/visualizer by chai
+# chai/elec
+An 3D electromagnetic simulator and visualizer

 # Install
 ```bash